ZincChloride-cyber/AlgoEase/README.md

 **Decentralized Escrow Platform for Freelance Payments on Algorand**

+## 📄 Overview

 AlgoEase is a trustless escrow platform that enables secure payments between clients and freelancers using Algorand smart contracts.
-No middlemen, low fees (~0.001 ALGO), and instant settlement.

-## Overview

-AlgoEase solves the trust problem in freelance work by locking funds in a smart contract escrow until work is completed and approved.
-The contract automatically releases payments or refunds based on predefined conditions.
+The platform solves the trust problem in freelance work by locking funds in a smart contract escrow until work is completed and approved.
+The contract automatically releases payments or refunds based on predefined conditions, eliminating the need for middlemen while ensuring fast transactions (~4.5 second finality) and low fees (~0.001 ALGO per transaction).

 ### Key Features